Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Irreducible Representation Alignment Algorithm

 This reduced form is displayed in Figure~\ref{fig:new_red_form}.

-The $Q$ index is chosen so that it can serve as part of the reduced forms of each of $\tsr{U}$, $\tsr{V}$, and $\tsr{W}$.
+The $Q$ symmetry mode is chosen so that it can serve as part of the reduced forms of each of $\tsr{U}$, $\tsr{V}$, and $\tsr{W}$.
 An intuition for why this alignment is possible is given via tensor diagrams in Figure~\ref{fig:conserv_law}.
 The new auxiliary indices ($P$ and $Q$) of the two contracted tensors satisfy a conservation law $P=Q$, and so can be reduced to a single index.

-As shown in Figure~\ref{fig:symctr}, given the aligned reduced forms of the two operands, we can contract them directly to obtain a reduced form for the output that also has the internal symmetry index $Q$.
+As shown in Figure~\ref{fig:symctr}, given the aligned reduced forms of the two operands, we can contract them directly to obtain a reduced form for the output that also has the additional symmetry mode $Q$.
 Specifically, it suffices to perform the dense tensor contraction,

 This contraction can be expressed as a single \texttt{einsum} operation (available via NumPy, CTF, etc.) and can be done via a batched matrix multiplication (available in Intel's MKL).
 Once $\tsr{\hat{W}}$ is obtained in this reduced form, it can be remapped to any other desired reduced form.